Constraining electromagnetic couplings of ultralight scalars from compact stars: Constraints from Observations

-In TABLE \ref{table3}, we summarize the values of spin-down luminosity, the bounds on scalar-photon coupling and scalar mass from the spin-down of Crab pulsar, SGR 1806-20, and GRB 080905A.
+In TABLE~\ref{table3}, we summarize the values of spin-down luminosity, the bounds on scalar-photon coupling and scalar mass from the spin-down of Crab pulsar, SGR 1806-20, and GRB 080905A.
 The strongest bound on the coupling is obtained from the spin-down of GRB 080905A.

 In FIG. \ref{plot8}, the constraint obtained from the spin-down of GRB 080905A is shown in the red-shaded region, while the bounds from the Crab pulsar and SGR 1806-20 are not depicted, as they are weaker in comparison.
-The constraints from SGR 1806-20 and GRB 080905A are stronger than the astrophysical bounds from globular clusters, and surpass those of the fifth-force bounds in the ultra-low scalar mass limit $(m_\phi\lesssim 4.5\times 10^{-24}~\mathrm{eV})$.
+The constraints from Crab pulsar and GRB 080905A are stronger than the astrophysical bounds from globular clusters.
 However, they are still weaker than the bounds from E\"ot-Wash \cite{Hees:2018fpg} and MICROSCOPE \cite{Berge:2017ovy} experiments.
-Note that the bounds obtained from GRB 080905A could be improved by almost four orders of magnitude for a magnetar with a magnetic field $B_0\sim 10^{18}~\mathrm{G}$, making it competitive with the fifth-force constraints over a wider range of $m_\phi$.
 More sensitive pulsar spin-down measurements could lead to bounds exceeding those set by the laboratory tests for the equivalence principle.